Model-independent measurement of cosmic curvature with the latest $H(z)$ and SNe Ia data: A comprehensive investigation: Data and methodology

 \subsection{Data: Hubble parameter measurements}

 The Hubble parameter $H(z)$ describes the expansion rate of the universe, and its observation is an important probe for exploring dark energy and the evolution of the universe.
 In general, there are two ways to measure $H(z)$.
 One is obtained by calculating the differential ages of galaxies, which is called cosmic chronometer (CC).
 We denote this $H(z)$ data obtained by this method as CC $H(z)$ \citep{Zhang:2012mp,Stern:2009ep,Moresco:2012jh,Moresco:2016mzx,Ratsimbazafy:2017vga,Moresco:2015cya}.
 Another is inferred from the baryon acoustic oscillation (BAO) peak in the galaxy's power spectrum.
 For convenience, we call this $H(z)$ as BAO $H(z)$ \citep{Gaztanaga:2008xz,Oka:2013cba,BOSS:2016zkm,Chuang:2012qt,BOSS:2016wmc,BOSS:2013rlg,Blake:2012pj,Zhao:2018gvb,Busca:2012bu,Bautista:2017zgn,BOSS:2014hwf,BOSS:2013igd}.
 We have compiled the latest 32 CC $H(z)$ data points in Table \ref{T1} and 28 BAO $H(z)$ data points in Table \ref{T2}.
-In this paper, we preferentially use CC $H(z)$ data to constrain $\Omega_k$, and then employ the total $H(z)$ data (CC $H(z)$ + BAO $H(z)$).
+In this paper, we preferentially use CC $H(z)$ data to constrain $\Omega_k$, and then employ the total $H(z)$ data (CC $H(z)$ + BAO $H(z)$). {Considering the importance of properly accounting for the correlations between data points, in our analysis, we use the publicly available CC covariance tool \footnote{https://gitlab.com/mmoresco/CCcovariance} to estimate the covariance matrix for the CC data \citep{Moresco:2012jh,Moresco:2015cya,Moresco:2016mzx,Moresco:2020fbm}.
+This allows us to appropriately incorporate the correlations and uncertainties associated with the CC measurements into our analysis.
+Furthermore, we have reanalyzed the results by considering the updated CC covariance and have found consistent results, reinforcing the robustness of our findings.
+The covariance matrix of the CC data is computed as}

+{where $\textbf{Cov}_{ij}^{\text{stat}}$ is the statistical errors.
+The systematic uncertainties $\textbf{Cov}_{ij}^{\text{sys}}$ encompass various effects associated with the determination of physical properties of galaxies, such as stellar metallicity and potential contamination from a young component.
+These effects are uncorrelated for objects at different redshifts.
+For a more comprehensive understanding of the origin and modeling of systematic errors in the CC data, we refer readers to Ref. \citep{Moresco:2020fbm}.}